ASH1998/scrapping-of-study.com/README.md

 # scrapping-of-study.com
-Scrapping the courses list and making a list out of it from study.com using bs4, selenium and regex
+Scrapping the courses list and making a csv out of it from study.com using bs4, selenium and regex